pdarche/carbon/docs/carbon.md

 [TODO: DETAIL SOME OTHER DIVISION RULES BESIDES EQUITY]

 ### Where am I in relation to that quota?
 Where am I currently in relation to that roughly 2000kg per year goal?
 What is my current carbon responsibility?
-Unfortunately, computing an accurate personal carbon footprint is difficult and burdensome.
+I Unfortunately, computing an accurate personal carbon footprint is difficult and burdensome.
 The areas of one's life and activities that generate carbon liabilities are numerous, diverse, and difficult to track.
 Generally, they're bucketed into four categories:

  1. Transportation-related carbon, including plane trips, car trips, use of public transportation
  2. Housing-related carbon, from heating, cooling, & electricity